In step 1 of the CBB 10 Step mini-series, you’ll learn how we designed our budget by gathering information.

 - Locating all bills including credit cards!
 Anyone you owe money to including the mortgage/rent.

 - Organizing bills into piles by date ie: Rogers, Union Gas, Hydro, Reliance or finding data from logging into the respective websites

 - Make a list of dates and cost of each bill in an excel document

 - Make a list of dates bills typically need to be paid by but this may vary.

 - Make note of interest rates if you are not paying bills off in full.
 If you don’t know get on the blower and find out!

 - Make note of the cost of each bill whether it was variable or fixed

-It was imperative to ensure we had all the information at our finger tips so we could accurately design a budget for our needs.
-It’s important to remember that every penny counts so you don’t want to forget anything.
+It was imperative to ensure we had all the information at our fingertips to design a budget for our needs accurately.

 - Dog licence